Manually testing email notifications with GreenMail mock mail server

 For testing purposes you usually do not want to connect to production systems.
 That is why local or test environments often use local instances of additional applications like a database.
 This can also be applied to a mail server.
 When executing a local instance of a mail server you have to configure it properly to avoid leakage of data to your customers.
 A mock mail server like GreenMail is built to keep data on the same machine thus serves as a good option for local email server testing.

 To use GreenMail as a mail server you should use the standalone version.
 Running it in a docker container is the simplest approach.

 There are a few environment variables you can set to configure GreenMail.
 A good option is setting the logging to verbose.
 This way you can identify misconfigurations easily.

-All of the most common mail protocols are supported.
+All of the most common mail protocols and their SSL variants are supported.
+This includes SMTP, POP3 and IMAP.
 The ports have an offset of

 3000 compared to the default port of the corresponding protocol.
 That’s it, you are now able to use GreenMail in your application.

 localhost as the host and specify the port you want to connect to in your local environment’s application properties.